 If you have a seizure while driving, it could cause an accident.
 It’s dangerous for you, other road users and pedestrians.

 When you are first diagnosed with epilepsy, your licence will be suspended for a period determined by the transport authorities.
 The length of this period will depend on things such as:

 - if you have epilepsy, and if so, what type.

-In most cases, people who have had a seizure are required by law to notify the Driving License Authority (DLA) in their state or territory and stop driving until a medical report is supplied.
+People who have had a seizure are required by law to notify the Driving License Authority (DLA) in their state or territory and stop driving until a medical report is supplied.
 The DLA will consider the advice of your doctor, but will always make the final decision about your licence status.

-Epilepsy and sports
+Epilepsy and sport